charlesxucheng/aws-study-notes/VPC.md

 ## CIDR Block Rules
 * The allowed CIDR block size of a VPC is between a /16 netmask (65,536 IP addresses) and /28 netmask (16 IP addresses).
 * The CIDR block must not overlap with any existing CIDR block associated with the VPC.
-* You cannot increase or decrese the size of an existing CIDR block.
+* You cannot increase or decrease the size of an existing CIDR block.
 * The first 4 and last IP address are not available for use.
 * AWS recommend you use CIDR blocks from the RFC 1918 ranges:
   * 10.0.0.0 - 10.255.255.255 (10/8 prefix)